aswanthnarayan/ProgrammingNotes/MongoDB/MongoDb.md

 ### Embedded Data Model (de-normalized)

-In this model, you can have (embed) all the related data in a single document, it is also known as de-normalized data model.
+In this model, you can have (embed) all the related data in a single document; it is also known as a denormalized data model.

 **For example:** assume we are getting the details of employees in three different documents namely, 'Personal_details', 'Contact' and, 'Address', you can embed all the three documents in a single one